 "It's a deal," Meghan said, sticking out a hand.
 She and Andrea shook.

-A couple of minutes later found them in lab, trays with small, hairy piglets in them on the tables in front of them.
+A half hour later found them in lab, trays with small, hairy piglets in them on the tables in front of them.
 Meghan was looking a little bit green.

-The teacher briefed them quickly regarding their instructions and then the class gingerly dug in.
+The professor briefed them quickly regarding their instructions and then the class gingerly dug in.
 Andrea brandished her scalpel and smote the piglet a long slice along its belly.

 "Oh this is so gross," Meghan grimaced.
 She shielded herself behind her notebook.